omundy/learn-javascript/topics/node/node.md

 Node is just Javascript, so almost any code will run.

-1. Create a file on your computer named `index.js` and paste the below code.
+1. Create a new folder named: `basic-node` and drag it into VS Code
-2. Navigate to the folder on the command line
+1. Create a file in this folder named `index.js` and paste the below code.
-3. Run the code with `node index.js`
+1. Navigate to the folder on the command line and run the code with `node index.js`

 ```js
 let greeting = "Hello, from Node";